thanks-to-it/wp-dich/README.md

 **WP_DICH** offers a way to use WordPress hooks in a smart way, allowing lazy loading, making classes be loaded only when required.

 ## The Challenge
 Let's suppose you simply want to call a method `method_a()` from a class `Any_Class` only when a specific WordPress hook is run.
-How you'd do it?
+How would you do it?
 There are at least 3 ways that come to my mind:

 ### :-1: Object Method Call
 The problem here is you are initializing `Any_Class()` before it's necessary, as you only need the method on `wp_footer` hook.